 - Resume with Summary of Qualifications.
 If you have many, then compose an elegantly written paragraph to show them off.
 Expand on your varied skill sets and experiences.

 Confused?
 Let’s hope not!
-There is a wide range of resumes here and one will be suitable for purpose.
+There is a wide range of basic resume examples here and one will be suitable for purpose.
 Choose it, and then proceed to the nuts and bolts.
 It is time to start advertising your wares!

 Here are 300 + good resume examples.
-Get started now by browsing through our best resume examples by industry.
+Get started now by browsing through our perfect resume examples by industry.

 - Administrative / Support Resumes